gportay/cqfd6/README.md

 ### Appending to the build command ###

-The `-c` option set immediately after the command run allows appending the command of a cqfd run for temporary developments:
+The `-c` option allows appending the command of a cqfd for temporary
+developments:

     $ cqfd -b centos7 run -c "clean"
     $ cqfd -b centos7 run -c "TRACING=1"